-You can download a pdf version of my massive spreadsheet with the details of the 38 applications I considered by clicking this link, or clicking on the image of the table.
+You can download a pdf version of my massive spreadsheet with the details of the 38 applications I considered by clicking this link.

 This review ended up highlighting some things I hadn’t expected and lead to learning a lot more about what is available to runners, cyclists and other endurance athletes.